jpalmasa/CelestialBodyRegistry/README.md

 1. Access the Star Registry dApp through your web browser.
 Ensure it is connected to the same network as the deployed DAML smart contract.

-2. Mint your first Astro NFT or explore the marketplace to find and trade unique celestial artifacts.
+2. Take your first steps as a discoverer and register a Celestial Body before everybody else

 ### Testing
 Run the following command to run tests after performing the previous described step